smal1378/GithubRepoCreator/README.md

 ### Application Modules:
 - LogConsole:
-This class is defined in model.py and is added at ver1.1. an object of this class should be created at application start and other parts can attach themselves to this console.
+This class is defined in model.py and is added at ver1.1. an object of this class should be created at application start and other parts can use this log manager object, creation of this object should be made at 'controller.py'.
 <br> API:
   - get_log(count: int): generator function that returns last 'count' logs. each log is a tuple containing \
 module name and the message.